Last year was a tremendous year for marijuana legalization as nine states officially legalized it.

 Marijuana Legalization in Florida

 Florida has come a long way as it typically elects more conservative governors.
-But, despite this political reality, Florida has granted patients an alternative to potent pharmaceutical drugs.
+But, despite this political reality, Florida has granted medical cardholders an alternative to potent pharmaceutical drugs.
 What is even more unique is that First Green Bank is opening accounts to those selling medical marijuana – this is far from the mainstream because most major banks don’t want to violate federal FDIC banking laws.

 Let’s give a round of applause to First Green Bank because they are revolutionaries in a sector that do not want to put their toe in the water.